Last updated 5/27/2020 at 10:00AM

 We know there is a real and serious impact on our local business community at this time.
 While we encourage people to support local businesses as much as possible, we know that this might not be enough.
 Rhode Island’s Small Business Administration is taking steps to mitigate those challenges.
 There will be small loan help and an economic disaster loan program.
 We will work in concert with the Governor’s Office to identify businesses and non-profits in need.
 To learn more, business owners can visit sba.gov/disaster.

 In response to the impacts of COVID-19 on the Providence small business community, the Providence Business Loan Fund has announced temporary modifications to the Fund to provide access to capital for eligible small businesses and immediate relief for existing borrowers.
-We want to hear your feedback so we can improve supports for our small business in the City.
-Please fill out this quick survey and let us know how we can better support you and your business during this time.

 On April 1, 2020, the Governor announced a short-term bridge loan program for restaurants and micro-businesses (business with up to 10 employees).
 Eligible businesses must first apply for a federal Small Business Administration emergency disaster loan.
 Businesses can then apply for the bridge loans through the Local Initiative Support Corporation website.
 You may also call 521-HELP or visit Commerce Rhode Island’s COVID-19 website for more information.